KI Foundation & Funds: Frequently asked questions

 How do I review or make changes to my application?

 You can make changes to your application as long as you just have "sparat" (save) your application.
-But when you have "skickat" (send) your application it has been looked and you can't change anything.
+But when you have "skickat" (send) your application it is looked, however, you can unlock the application again and make changes, please do not forget to "submit" the application again.

 What happens if my application is received too late?